UWPCE-PythonCert/PythonCertDevel/source/class_schedule/session_1_05.rst

-.. _session_1_05:
+.. _lesson_1_05:

 ########################################
-Session 5: Exceptions and Comprehensions
+Lesson 5: Exceptions and Comprehensions
 ########################################

 Exceptions and Comprehensions